ShowTable of Contents

 To use these samples in your project, import the attached zip file into your project using the Import WebSphere Portlet Factory Archive command.

-- the fact that the WAR on disk may be wiped out and replaced on a redeploy
+- The WAR on disk may be deleted and replaced when the application is redeployed.